This site uses cookies. Learn more about cookies

 The Radio and TV archive, known as RTVA, contains archived radio and television programmes dating back to 2009, including all the content from the principal radio and television stations.
 Further information: the National Audiovisual Institute, Radio and Television Archive.

 The Web Archive contains Finnish web pages dating back to the year 2006.
 The service was opened in 2009.
-See the web pages of the National Library of Finland, online material for further information.
+See the web pages of the National Library of Finland and an information video for further information.

 There is open access to digitised newspapers from the years 1771–1939 and journals from the years 1810–1939 at the web page digi.kansalliskirjasto.fi .
 Newspapers and journals released after 1939 are only available locally at the Library of Parliament, the National library, the libraries of the University of Turku, Åbo Academy, the University of Jyväskylä, the University of Eastern Finland (Joensuu and Kuopio) and the University of Oulu, and at the National Audiovisual Archive.